Notoreas simplex: Distribution

 N. simplex is endemic to New Zealand.
-This species is found in the mountains of Nelson, Marlborough and Canterbury and also on the Kaikoura and Canterbury coast as far south as Kaitorete Spit.
+This species is found in the mountains of Nelson, Marlborough and Canterbury and also on the Kaikōura and Canterbury coast as far south as Kaitorete Spit.

 Life cycle and behaviour

 The female moth lays her eggs within the flower buds of their host plant.
 When the larvae emerge from their eggs, they eat into the leaves or buds of their host, hiding from predators.
 Once they are large enough, they emerge to feed from the fresh growth of the plant.
 N. simplex pupate in a loose cocoon on the ground under their host.
 N. simplex likely has two generations each year with adults on the wing in the months of late September until April.
 N. simplex are day-flying moths.
 They are low but fast flyers and constantly vibrate their wings to enable them to take off rapidly.

 Host species

 The host plants for the larvae of N. simplex are endemic species of Pimelea including Pimelea prostrata at Kaitorete Spit.